What is Product Development Life Cycle Management?

 During the decline stage, product managers might seek ways to reach new markets and find new potential customers to squeeze the last juice from the fruit.
 In healthy companies, the product development cycle is an ongoing process where there is continuous ideation and validation of new product concepts.
 Thus new offerings are ready to take the place of products in the decline stage.

 Both product management and product marketing deal with the life cycle of new products.
 Product Management and Product Marketing are distinct functions that are often confused.
-The essential distinction is between in-bound marketing and out-bound marketing.
-In-bound marketing is about hearing the voice of the customer and then translating customer needs into features.
-Out-bound marketing is about bringing products to customers and maximizing their effectiveness in the marketplace.
+The essential distinction is between inbound marketing and outbound marketing.
+Inbound marketing is about hearing the voice of the customer and then translating customer needs into features.
+Outbound marketing is about bringing products to customers and maximizing their effectiveness in the marketplace.

 The urgency of product marketing needs often drowns out the more strategic needs of the product team.
 The key is to understand the product life cycle: developing and introducing new products is a distinct activity from managing in-market offerings.
-We help organizations via Product Management Consulting to help balance near term with strategic goals to ensure product teams stay focused.
+We help organizations via Product Management Consulting to help balance near-term with strategic goals to ensure product teams stay focused.
 Often both functions work on pricing strategy.

 Managing the Product Portfolio & New Product Development

-The infographic contains 7 examples, forming a founding for a case study approach to understand product development life cycle management.
-The examples are Apple, Amazon, Google, Ikea, Netflix, Coca-Cola, and Kellogg.
+The infographic contains 7 examples, forming a foundation for a case study approach to understand product development life cycle management.
+Examples are Apple, Amazon, Google, Ikea, Netflix, Coca-Cola, and Kellogg.

 Ansoff Matrix maps a product axis against a market axis.
 It places new vs. existing products against new vs. existing markets.
 This approach creates four quadrants representing everything from conservative market penetration (existing products, existing markets) to diversification (new products in new markets).